WaderManasi/HackerRank/README.md

 > This is repository created for maintaining all the solutions  to the problems statements provided on HackerRank Coding Platform

-## You can check the solutions below according to type of problems
+## You can check the :boom: solutions :boom: below according to type of problems